 Public education is an important element in any traffic calming program.
-While most neighborhood traffic problems are perceived to be equival by:
+While most neighborhood traffic problems are perceived to be caused by

-to be caused by "outsiders," the majority of traffic-and problem traffic-in a neighborhood is usually fellow neighbor drivers.
+"outsiders," the majority of traffic-and problem traffic-in a neighborhood is usually fellow neighbor drivers.
 Public education programs seek to make all drivers more aware of their own driving behavior and the impact it has on others.
 As such, it is recommended that neighborhoods applying for traffic calming treatments first attend a traffic calming educational forum with the City.